MistyCommunity/Documentation/src/content/coding/using-remote-commands/architecture.md

 Misty’s remote command interface is based on a powerful REST API.
 The examples in this topic are written in JavaScript and use helper libraries to simplify making requests and subscribing to Misty’s WebSocket connections.
 You can also use [this Python wrapper](https://github.com/MistyCommunity/mistyPy) to send Misty commands or a REST client such as Postman.

-Creating your own skill for Misty typically involves two things: getting data from Misty via WebSocket connections and sending commands to Misty using her API.
+Creating your own remote skill for Misty typically involves two things: getting data from Misty via WebSocket connections and sending commands to Misty using her API.
 This topic walks you through both sides of this process.

 ## Sending Commands to Misty